Information for patients

 What is arthritis of the big toe joint?

-Arthritis of the big toe joint is a condition which affects your big toe.
-As a result your big toe becomes stiff and painful.
+Arthritis of the big toe joint is a condition which can make your big toe become stiff and painful.
 This can lead to a bony lump on the top of your joint which can cause difficulties with shoe fitting.

 What are the benefits of surgery?